nanaki-dhanoa/Automatic-Object-Measurement/README.md

 This object size estimator is created using opencv and numpy.
 The website is created using streamlit.

-# How to Run the project?
+# How to run this project?
 1. Download the repository and unzip it
 2. Open the command prompt from within this folder and create a virtual env to install the project dependencies.
-  (You can do this using the following command)
+  (You can do this using the following command for Windows OS)
   ```
   > python -m venv {venv-name}
   ({venv-name}) > {venv-name}\Scripts\activate